-However, there are two differences between Kidsights Data and GSED: first, Kidsights also has items for children in the preschool years; and second, Kidsights is based on a different underlying scale than the GSED.
+However, there are two differences between Kidsights and GSED: first, Kidsights also has items for children in the preschool years; and second, Kidsights is based on a different underlying scale than the GSED.
 For that reason, the scores for the GSED and Kidsights are highly correlated, but not exactly the same.
-However, because of the overlap in the items, GSED scores can be calculated from Kidsights Data.
 Additionally, the Kidsights Measurement Tool was developed for children in the United States; whereas the GSED was developed and intended to be used globally.